Austin Clarke (poet)

 Austin Clarke (Irish: Aibhistín Ó Cléirigh) (9 May 1896 – 19 March 1974), born in 83 Manor Street, Stoneybatter, Dublin, was one of the leading Irish poets of the generation after W. B. Yeats.
 He also wrote plays, novels and memoirs.
 Clarke's main contribution to Irish poetry was the rigour with which he used technical means borrowed from classical Irish language poetry when writing in English.
+Irish history and legend are the subjects of many of Clarke's works.

 Effectively, this meant writing English verse based not so much on metre as on complex patterns of assonance, consonance, and half rhyme.
 Describing his technique to Robert Frost, Clarke said "I load myself down with chains and try to wriggle free."

 Early career

 Clarke's early poetry clearly shows the influence of Yeats.
-His first book, The Vengeance of Fionn, was a long narrative poem retelling an Ossianic legend.
+His first book, The Vengeance of Fionn (1917), was a long narrative poem retelling an Ossianic legend.
 It met with critical acclaim and, unusually for a first book of poetry, went to a second edition.
 Between this and the 1938 volume Night and Morning, Clarke published a number of collections, all of which, to one extent or another, can be seen as being written in the shadow of Yeats.
 There was, however, one significant difference; unlike the older poet, Clarke was a Catholic, and themes of guilt and repentance run through this early work.